 From our experience, you should budget approximately $350 per desktop phone you require, but if you want an advanced or wireless phone, your price could be as much as double for each handset.

-You also need to account for either the upfront cost of a PBX system or the recurring cost of a hosted system.
+When it comes to on-premise phone systems, you need to account for the upfront cost of a PBX system.
 The average PBX system typically costs approximately $4500 depending on the configuration.

 To put this price in perspective, let’s look at a pretty typical SME with ten employees.
 They want ten handsets and one PBX to run their system, so they should budget a total of $8000 for the full system.